What is Meant by “Maintenance Calories”?

 So how to figure out my maintenance calories?

-A good start point is taking your bodyweight in pounds, multiplied by 14.
+A good (but very rough) start point is taking your bodyweight in pounds, multiplied by 14.

 A less crude method is to use an online calculator, like this one.